ethanchen7/RPE10/README.md

 ## What's Next
 - [ ] Implementing websockets for a chat feature among users on the platform
+- [ ] Adding workouts to your own calendar through Google Calendar API
-- [ ] Creating Coach / Athlete views to complete the coach programming purpose
+- [ ] Separating Coach / Athlete personas to allow coaches to have clients and program for them using RPE10